Tell all the truth but tell it slant–(1263)

 Success in Circuit lies

 When I was a student at Pfeiffer College (now University) in the late 1960s I heard Dr. J. Griffin Campbell read this poem aloud.
 It made such an impression that almost 50 years later it came back to me as I was listening to Noel Paul Stookey’s solo music, in which I recognized a reticence to speak about God in traditional ways and a choice to “tell it slant.”

 Remembering Dickinson’s poem reminded me of the choice I’d made for an undergraduate major in English rather than religion because I trusted the mystical knowledge of particular poets to teach me something of the Divine.
 This wasn’t a decision to ignore the Hebrew and Christian scripture but a choice to see that God shows up in so-called secular places.

 Long story short, I eventually went to seminary, studied theology, and was ordained in the United Methodist Church.
 After retirement from ministerial appointments and college teaching, I continue be a writer interested in the intersection of faith, justice, and the arts.
 I still believe that telling the truth slant has an important role in the spiritual formation of those who seek to love as God loves.
-That belief is expressed in my work with FaithLink, a curriculum for small-group study on current issues and events, and in a book project with singer/songwriter Noel Paul Stookey—the Paul of Peter, Paul, and Mary—about his solo music, faith journey, and commitment to justice.
+That belief is expressed in my reviews for Englewood Review of Books and in a book project with singer/songwriter Noel Paul Stookey of Peter, Paul, and Mary about his solo music, faith journey, and commitment to justice.

-Musings on this site, which are sporadic, touch on faith, culture, and justice—the same topics that I write about in our book, the draft of which is now about 80% complete.
+Musings on this site, which are sporadic, are mostly on the same topics that Noel and I write about in our book, the draft of which is now about 80% complete.
 Welcome to Tell It Slant!